Enthusiast Gaming Holdings Inc. (NASDAQ:EGLX) Shares Bought by Deutsche Bank AG

-Deutsche Bank AG grew its holdings in shares of Enthusiast Gaming Holdings Inc. (NASDAQ:EGLX) by 300.0% during the third quarter, according to its most recent Form 13F filing with the SEC.
-The firm owned 54,400 shares of the company’s stock after purchasing an additional 40,800 shares during the period.
-Deutsche Bank AG’s holdings in Enthusiast Gaming were worth $198,000 as of its most recent SEC filing.
+Deutsche Bank AG increased its position in Enthusiast Gaming Holdings Inc. (NASDAQ:EGLX) by 300.0% during the third quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The firm owned 54,400 shares of the company’s stock after acquiring an additional 40,800 shares during the period.
+Deutsche Bank AG’s holdings in Enthusiast Gaming were worth $198,000 at the end of the most recent reporting period.

-Several other large investors have also modified their holdings of EGLX.
+Several other hedge funds have also recently added to or reduced their stakes in EGLX.
 Boothbay Fund Management LLC acquired a new stake in shares of Enthusiast Gaming in the 2nd quarter worth about $35,026,000.
 AWM Investment Company Inc. acquired a new stake in shares of Enthusiast Gaming in the 2nd quarter worth about $5,326,000.
 Credit Suisse AG acquired a new stake in shares of Enthusiast Gaming in the 2nd quarter worth about $3,670,000.
 Kylin Management LLC acquired a new stake in shares of Enthusiast Gaming in the 2nd quarter worth about $2,970,000.
 Finally, Albar Capital Ltd acquired a new stake in shares of Enthusiast Gaming in the 2nd quarter worth about $2,970,000.
-17.07% of the stock is currently owned by institutional investors.
+17.07% of the stock is currently owned by institutional investors and hedge funds.

 NASDAQ:EGLX opened at $2.23 on Friday.
 Enthusiast Gaming Holdings Inc. has a twelve month low of $1.84 and a twelve month high of $8.88.
 The company has a current ratio of 1.24, a quick ratio of 1.24 and a debt-to-equity ratio of 0.01.
 The company has a 50-day moving average of $2.83 and a 200-day moving average of $3.71.
 The firm has a market cap of $297.81 million and a price-to-earnings ratio of -6.97.